buu-huu/mecy/README.md

 Mecy automatically downloads the latest mesocyclone data from the OpenData server (DWD).

 ### Timestamps
 All data is stored in timestamps.
 You can select a timestamp and visualize the corresponding mesocyclones.
+The timestamps are highlighted with a color that depends on the amount of mesocyclones for a time.
+Furthermore, the intensity of the mesocyclone with the highest intensity is displayed.

 ### Mesocyclone List
 Mesocyclones are visualized in a list with all important informations.